Eugenerio/URL-shorter/README.md

 - Copy shortened URLs with ease
 - Redirect users to the original long URLs
 - Simple and responsive user interface
-- Built with Flask and SQLite
+- URL preview with title and description
+- History of shortened URLs
+- Clean history functionality to remove all saved URLs

 ## Getting Started